SUSTAINABLE QUALITY ENHANCEMENT IN HIGHER EDUCATION LEARNING AND TEACHING

 Motivation and goals

-Quality assurance (QA) and quality enhancement in higher education institutions (HEIs), particularly in learning and teaching (L&T), is more important than ever because of the requirements of knowledge societies and socioeconomic mobility in a globalized world.
+Quality assurance (QA) and quality enhancement in higher education institutions (HEIs), particularly in learning and teaching (L&T), is more important than ever because of the requirements of knowledge societies, socioeconomic mobility and competition, (education for) sustainable development and the challenges of (a) global pandemic(s) in a globalised world.
 This immediately implies the need for systematic performance monitoring and strategic quality development in L&T, but not restricted to L&T.

-The SQELT project intends to contribute to the ‘Research on Indicators of Teaching Quality’, which recently was also recommended to the European Parliament.
-The results of the SQELT project shall help to ensure HEIs and their stakeholders get maximum benefit from the L&T dataset and digital performance data management.
-To this end HEIs should use systems that are designed in consultation with stakeholders; supported by an ethical code of practice; driven by the improvement of performance processes and stakeholder engagement; and adjusted to the particular needs and strategic orientation of an institution.
+The SQELT project intended to contribute to the ‘Research on Indicators of Teaching Quality’, which recently was also recommended to the European Parliament.
+The results of the SQELT project should help to ensure HEIs and their stakeholders get maximum benefit from the comprehensive PI set for L&T and digital performance data management.
+To this end HEIs should use PDGM systems that are developed on the basis of strategic needs analyses (e.g. strategic SWOT analysis); designed in consultation with stakeholders; supported by an ethical code of practice; driven by the improvement of performance processes and stakeholder engagement; and adjusted to the particular needs and strategic orientation of an institution.

-The SQELT project builds on available models of digital performance data management in L&T, an analysis of contemporary literature, digital performance data management models and practice of the project participants, external experts’ knowledge, and surveys with the project’s HEI partners about their assessments of relevance and actual use of performance data and indicators.
-The L&T dataset will be developed by conceptual analysis and comparison of the various sources including benchmarking of the partner HEIs and an impact analysis to support inductive development of a reference framework for the L&T dataset.
+The SQELT project built on available models of digital performance data management in L&T, an analysis of contemporary, pertinent literature, digital performance data management models and practice of the project participants, external experts’ knowledge, and surveys (focus group meetings; online survey) with the project’s HEI partners about their assessments of relevance and actual use of performance data and PIs.
+The PDGM tools and the comprehensive PI set for L&T was developed by conceptual analysis and comparison of the various sources including benchlearning of the partner HEIs and survey-based assessments of the developed SQELT PI set.

-The main target groups of the SQELT project are HEIs’ actors in L&T and stakeholders interested in L&T quality enhancement, such as students, parents, employers, HE politics, QA agencies.
-The SQELT project intends to include as many of these as possible.
-Since SQELT has the character of a pilot project with limited capacities, however, the focus will pre-eminently be on HEIs including students, teaching staff and internal QA, and secondarily on QA agencies and HE politics.
+The main target groups of the SQELT project are HEIs’ actors in L&T and stakeholders interested in L&T quality enhancement, such as students, teachers, HEI leadership, QM managers, QA agencies, parents, employers, higher education politics, and others.
+The SQELT project intended to include as many of these as possible.
+Since SQELT had the character of a pilot project with limited capacities, however, the focus was pre-eminently on HEIs including students, teaching staff, leadership and internal QA, and secondarily on QA agencies and HE politics.

 For SQELT project information see also: https://ec.europa.eu/...